cyberark/cloudfoundry-conjur-buildpack/README.md

 #### Push with `meta-buildpack`

-It is clear then from the [meta-buildpack documentation](https://github.com/cf-platform-eng/meta-buildpack#how-it-works) that the Conjur decorate buildpack will **ONLY** be invoked in the following scenarios:
+As described in the [`meta-buildpack` documentation](https://github.com/cf-platform-eng/meta-buildpack#how-it-works) the Conjur decorate buildpack will **ONLY** be invoked in the following scenarios:

 + `cf push` with `meta-buildpack` installed and at the top of list of buildpacks.
 + `cf push` with the `meta-buildpack` specified in app's manifest.
 + `cf push -b meta-buildpack`

 Assuming the app is bound to a Conjur service instance, pushing the app should result in the Conjur buildpack being invoked, as well as the language buildpack.
-Secrets should be available as per the `secrets.yml` file in the session environment variables at the start of the app.
+The secrets specified in the `secrets.yml` file should now be available in the session environment variables at the start of the app.

 ## Development

 Before getting started, you should install some developer tools.
 These are not required to deploy the Conjur Service Broker but they will let you develop using a standardized, expertly configured environment.

 1. [git][get-git] to manage source code
 2. [Docker][get-docker] to manage dependencies and runtime environments